why-agency/why-itunes-test-FE/README.md

 Pick tasks from the following list that you consider relevant or interesting to you:

 - Add more styling or animations.
 (Hover, Appear on page load,etc.).
 You can use [Motion](https://motion.dev/) or plain tailwind.
-- Add a search bar for plaintext search.
+- Add a search bar for plaintext search instead of setting `term` to a fixed string.
 The search could trigger automatically as the user types (debounced), without requiring a button click.
 - Add a filter row to allow the user to filter:

   - Filtering e.g. by entity type filter (artist, album, song) — use the API's `entity` parameter